Wani Ardy: Personal life

-Admitting that her guitar and vocal skills are "extremely basic" while writing is something that she "cannot escape from", Wani sets being a storyteller as her top priority.
+Admitting that her guitar and vocal skills are "extremely basic" while saying that writing is something that she "cannot escape from", Wani names being a storyteller as her top priority.
 She outlines music as "my escapism, my therapy."

-In 2010, she decided to don the headscarf on stage which led to criticism and speculation, mainly comparing her to Yuna.
-When approached by Esquire Malaysia on this, Wani replied, "I really can't afford to spend my time satisfying people who have already decided to stereotype me.
+In 2010, she decided to don the headscarf on stage, which led to criticism and speculation, mainly comparing her to Yuna.
+When approached by Esquire Malaysia about this, Wani replied, "I really can't afford to spend my time satisfying people who have already decided to stereotype me.
 All I can do is pray and hope that they would see what's in my head rather than what's on my head."

-Wani was diagnosed with Rokitansky Syndrome at the age of 18; a congenital disorder that happens to one in every 4,500 to 5,000 women.
+Wani was diagnosed with Rokitansky syndrome at the age of 18; this is a congenital disorder that happens to one in every 4,500 to 5,000 women.